Best Medicare Supplement Plans of 2026: Top Picks Compared

 1. Determine your plan type first.
 Decide between Plan G (maximum coverage) or Plan N (lower premiums, minor cost-sharing).
 Your health usage patterns should guide this decision.

 3. Check rate increase history.
 Low premiums today mean nothing if a carrier raises rates 15% every year.
 Ask about historical rate increases before committing.
+Many carriers pushed through 12% to 26% Medigap Plan G increases for 2026, with some closed-block filings running as high as 45%.

 4. Verify AM Best financial ratings.
 Stick to carriers with an AM Best rating of A (Excellent) or better to ensure long-term claims-paying reliability.

 6. Consider the pricing methodology.
-Medigap plans use three pricing structures — community-rated (same price for all ages), issue-age-rated (locked at your age at enrollment), and attained-age-rated (increases as you age).
+Medigap plans use three pricing structures: community-rated (same price for all ages), issue-age-rated (locked at your age at enrollment), and attained-age-rated (increases as you age).
 Issue-age or community-rated plans often provide the best long-term value.

 Medicare Savings Tip